jboss-developer/jboss-eap-quickstarts/picketlink-sts/README.md

 What is it?
 -----------

-This example demonstrates how to deploy a fully compliant WS-Trust Security Token Service (STS).
+The `picketlink-sts` quickstart demonstrates how to deploy a fully compliant WS-Trust Security Token Service (STS).

 WS-Trust extends the WS-Security specification to allow the issuance, renewal, and validation of security tokens.
 Many WS-Trust functions center around the use of a "Security Token Service", or STS.